- Hook Point Inland (High Tide Access) Road Closure

 Lake McKenzie (Boorangoora)

 This is the deepest lake on Fraser Island.
 Its shore lies at the advancing edge of the Hammerstone Sandblow.
 Take Cornwell's Break Road up to the ridge above the lake, where a short walk leads to a splendid lookout offering a view of this barrage lake and the sandblow that is slowly engulfing it.
 It is considered a significant cultural site by the Butchulla people.
 The water is shallower than it first appears.
 Do not dive or jump into the lake.
 Swimming is not recommended.
+Never run, jump, roll or race down the sand dune that leads into the lake, even if you see others doing dangerous things.
+Many serious spinal injuries have occurred here.
 Please read about water safety.

 Cool off next to this crystal clear freshwater creek that flows through vegetated banks and right out to the beach.
 Watch for eels and frogs from the boardwalk, and see small empire gudgeon and jungle perch fish swimming against the current.
 Please read the water safety.